pocketchange/pocketchange-android-sdk-unity-plugin/README.md

 To initialize the plugin, add the PocketChangeAndroidPlayerInitializer prefab to the first scene in your game; this object persists for the lifetime of your game and automatically invokes SDK lifecycle components as needed.

-To configure the plugin, change the APP\_ID constant in the PocketChangeAndroidConfig script to match the APP\_ID you obtained in step 1.
+To configure the plugin, change the API\_KEY constant in the PocketChangeAndroidConfig script to match the API key you obtained in step 1.

 Visual notifications may accompany certain rewards.
 In order to avoid interfering with your application, the plugin queues these notifications so that you can deliver them at convenient times.
 Your application must periodically display these notifications, or users will be unaware of their rewards.